Suvrojyoti-Paul/OneBanc_Android_Project/README.md

 ## then install the apk in your phone.Open the  installed App and Enjoy.

 # What is the minimum android version needed for this app?
-## Android 4.1 is the minimum veersion for this app.
+## Android 4.1 is the minimum version for this app.

 # My main application name is "The Dish I need".